flybiubiu/PPGS/README.md

 After evaluation, you can get the visual quality and language querying accuracy of the rendering results.
 And detailed results of language metrics will be saved in the `lem_metrics.json` and `mAP_metrics.json` in the output directory.

-## TODO List

-The repository is currently under construction.
-We appreciate your patience.
-Here's the TODO list:
-- [ ] Add quantization visualization scripts.
-- [ ] Add relevancy maps of text queries visualization scripts.
-- [ ] Add LeRF config files.
-- [ ] Upload pretrained models.

-And if you have any questions or suggestions, please feel free to open an issue or a pull request.
-We are happy to help you.

 ## Acknowledgement

 Credits to the authors for their excellent contributions in the following works: